pgbackrest/pgbackrest/README.md

 ```
 /path/to/pg_backrest.pl --stanza=db archive-get %f %p
 ```
 Retrieves a WAL segment from the repository.
-This command is used in `restore.conf` to restore a backup, perform PITR, or as an alternative to streaming for keeping a replica up to date.  `%f` is how PostgreSQL specifies the WAL segment it needs, and `%p` is the location where it should be copied.
+This command is used in `restore.conf` to restore a backup, perform PITR, or as an alternative to streaming for keeping a replica up to date.  `%f` is how PostgreSQL specifies the WAL segment it needs and `%p` is the location where it should be copied.

 #### `expire` command

-PgBackRest does backup rotation, but it is not concerned with when the backups were created.
-So if two full backups are configured for rentention, PgBackRest will keep two full backups no matter whether they occur 2 hours apart or two weeks apart.
+PgBackRest does backup rotation, but is not concerned with when the backups were created.
+So if two full backups are configured for rentention, PgBackRest will keep two full backups no matter whether they occur, two hours apart or two weeks apart.

 ##### Example

 ```
 /path/to/pg_backrest.pl --stanza=db expire
 ```
 Expire (rotate) any backups that exceed the defined retention.
-Expiration is run automatically after every successful backup, so there's no need to run this command on its own unless you have reduced rentention, usually to free up some space.
+Expiration is run automatically after every successful backup, so there is no need to run this command separately unless you have reduced rentention, usually to free up some space.

 #### `restore` command